matfantinel/fantinel.dev/src/lib/posts/blog-development-sveltekit.md

 If there's no JavaScript, the website uses the browser's native navigation API.
 Which means you can navigate between pages normally without any client-side code. _However_, if JavaScript is available, a client-side router will be used to make the transition between pages smoother and faster.
 This means that even if the user's device doesn't support JS for any reason<span class="text-info">*</span>, the site will still be completely functional.

 <Callout type="info">
-  <span class="text-info">*</span> We tend to think of JavaScript being disabled as a user choice, but that is not always the case.
+  We tend to think of JavaScript being disabled as a user choice, but that is not always the case.
 Think of someone using their phone on a weak 3G connection that fails to load the .js files, or someone in a metro that lost signal while loading the page.
 It happens often and being able to show your content even in these conditions is a great way of not losing a visitor.
 </Callout>

 And you know what I had to do to support this? _Nothing_.
 Just using `<a>` elements is enough, as SvelteKit will intercept those if needed (JS enabled), or simply leave it to the browser otherwise.